Showing posts with label mace and flail. Show all posts

 Tie Jian made by famous Northern Song general Li Gang (李綱), currently kept at Fujian Museum.
 This specimen has a length of 38", and weighs 8 lbs.

-While Tie Bian and Tie Jian were often compared to law enforcement weapon such as (police) baton, they were in fact deadly battlefield weapons designed to kill.
-They fulfil the same role as mace and war hammer—to bypass heavy armour with blunt trauma.
+While both the Tie Bian and the Tie Jian were often compared to law enforcement weapons such as the police baton, they were in fact deadly battlefield weapons designed to kill.
+They fulfilled the same role as the mace and the war hammer — bypassing heavy armour through blunt trauma.

-Tie Bian and Tie Jian had several advantages over typical mace and war hammer.
-They had more reach and better balance than their top-heavy counterparts, and thus could deliver faster blows more rapidly.
+The Tie Bian and Tie Jian had several advantages over typical maces and war hammers.
+They offered greater reach and better balance than their top-heavy counterparts, allowing the wielder to deliver faster blows in rapid succession.
 They were also compatible with most forms of sword techniques, including thrusting and parrying.
-A blow from these weapons was very hard to parry, and body armour and helmet offered little protection against the blunt trauma inflicted by this devastating weapon.
+A blow from these weapons was incredibly difficult to parry, and body armour and helmets offered little protection against the devastating blunt trauma they inflicted.

 Two-handed Iron Whip